softwaremill/gatling-zeromq/README.md

 ## Goal of the project

-The aim of the project is to allow load testing of applications using [ZeroMQ](http://zeromq.org) with a help of [Gatling tool](http://gatling.io).
+The aim of the project is to allow load testing of applications using [ZeroMQ](http://zeromq.org) with the help of the [Gatling tool](http://gatling.io).

 ## ZeroMQ connector